ayhyap/xpart-radiobiometrics/README.md

 "image_dir" is the top directory containing your images.
 Images can be in subfolders as long as the path them is properly defined in the metadata csv.
 "metadata_csv" is a csv containing information about each image.
 See "3.
 Metadata processing" below.

+Our models are available in the 'Releases' page.

 # 2. Image processing
 To reproduce the training process, data from OAI is required.
 OAI is hosted on the NIMH Data Archive (NDA), but is unavailable at time of writing.